-Table 3.2.5.3.
-Summary of time-series analysis results for the base case for Queen snapper caught by hook and line in Puerto Rico.
+Table 3.5.3.
+Summary of time-series analysis results for the base case for redtail parrotfish caught by pots and traps in Puerto Rico.
+Npar is the number of parameters, LLIKE is the negative log-likelihood, Z is total mortality, and Δ Year is the estimated year of change.